maudul3/3d-amusement-park/README.md

 ## To Use

-To run the project, it must be open with Microsoft Office Visual Studio in a Windows environment.
+To run the project, it must be opened with Microsoft Office Visual Studio in a Windows environment.